isotopp/isotopp.github.io/_posts/2020-03-19-netflix-does-not-bring-down-the-internet.md

 which indicates a content cache located in or close to Amsterdam, and the ping delay is <3.5ms.
 Traceroute confirms the locality of the server.

 So I am getting my content from content cache in Amsterdam that is extremely close by in terms of network topology.
 Youtube, Twitch and Steam expose similar behavior.

+## Videostreaming already is dynamic bandwidth

+In [Data Centers and Energy]({% link _posts/2019-12-28-streaming-and-energy.md %}) I already explained that video streaming is dynamic bandwidth and dynamic resolution, pointing to [Chunking](https://www.netmanias.com/en/post/blog/5923/google-http-adaptive-streaming-iptv-video-streaming-youtube/youtube-changing-the-way-of-delivering-videos-chunking-and-adaptive-streaming-are-in-progressive-download-is-out).
+All video streamers sense the bandwidth of the relevant part of the delivery pipeline and automatically and gracefully degrade the experience as necessary if bandwidth is becoming tight.

+Doing this manually is not going to improve anybodies experience.

+## There is no crisis except the one Swisscom manufactured for itself

 There is no crisis except the one that has been manufactured by Swisscom themselves.
 We don't have a network capacity crisis because of Home Office and we do not need to throttle Netflix.
 Some providers just painted themselves into a corner and now have trouble adjusting to shifting demand patterns.
 It's easily fixed by stopping being an asshole.